 This mortgage product goes beyond the standard guidelines for mortgage lending.
 People’s needs vary and you have the right to know that if you do not have assets to pay for a standard 5% down payment, or if you credit score is not 700; there are other options.

-Check with your lender of choice and will be proficient in giving you the best shot at buying your new home.
+Check with your lender of choice and they should be proficient in giving you the best solution for buying your new home.
 The lender wants to help you purchase a home, or refinance your existing home; therefore, you must build your trust in them to do so.